The great 2025 email yak-shave: O365 + mbsync + mu + neomutt + msmtp

 /Users/ben/.dotfiles/mail/anu_oauth2_keychain_stub"

 The keychain-store.sh wrapper script ensures tokens are stored securely in macOS Keychain rather than sitting around in plaintext files.
-If you’re on Linux you can switch my macOS-specific approach with suitable pass or gpg invocations.
+If you’re on Linux you can swap my macOS-specific approach for suitable pass or gpg invocations.

 I needed to build mbsync and the cyrus-sasl-xoauth2 plugin from source with XOAUTH2 support (something I plan to upstream to the homebrew formula when I get a chance).

-Since I’m a Zed user, I run neomutt in a fullscreen terminal task (same approach as my Claude Code setup).
+Running neomutt inside Zed is a nice touch, if you’re already living there.
+I run it in a fullscreen terminal task (same approach as my Claude Code setup).
 Add this to your tasks.json:

 {